-Siemens Lifts Lid On Its Energy Future: 4 Takeaways
+Siemens Offers Glimpse of Its Energy Future: 4 Takeaways

 Even before the coronavirus outbreak, Siemens Gamesa looked set for a few difficult quarters.
 The past year has seen a management shakeup, job losses and substantial financial hits from delayed onshore wind projects.
 The company held its own capital markets day last week as new CEO Andreas Nauen sought to set out his plans for the firm.

-Streamlining costs, including its manufacturing footprint, and targeting profits — not volume — are top of Nauen's agenda.
+Streamlining costs, including its manufacturing footprint, and targeting profits — not volume — are at the top of Nauen's agenda.

-Judging by Siemens Gamesa's stock price after the plan was revealed, the markets weren’t blown away.
-But the company has huge opportunities ahead, thanks in large part to its leading role in the global offshore wind market.
+Judging by Siemens Gamesa's stock price after the plan was revealed, investors weren’t blown away.
+But the wind company has huge opportunities ahead, thanks in large part to its leading role in the global offshore wind market.
+As things currently stand, Siemens Gamesa will account for around one-third of the new company's total revenue.

 “They cannot change the fact that in the near term they're going to bleed,” said Shashi Barla, Wood Mackenzie's principal analyst for the global wind supply chain.
-“If I were to look at this medium- to long-term, I think there is a tremendous value that Siemens Gamesa could generate because of the contribution from offshore wind and services."
-It's targeting an EBIT margin of 8-10 percent by 2023.
-Nine months into its financial year that figure is standing at minus four percent.
+“If I were to look at this in the medium to long term, I think there is a tremendous value that Siemens Gamesa could generate because of the contribution from offshore wind and services."

-As it stands, Siemens Gamesa will account for around one-third of the new entity’s revenue.
+Siemens Gamesa is targeting an earnings before interest and taxes (EBIT) margin of 8 to 10 percent by 2023.
+Nine months into this financial year, that figure stands at negative 4 percent.

 There are still plenty of questions regarding SGRE’s longer-term future: How long will the Gamesa brand survive?
-Will SGRE be de-listed at some stage?
+Will SGRE be delisted at some stage?
 How long will it take to become profitable again?

 That latter goal won’t be helped by SGRE paying up to 1.2 percent of its revenue to Siemens AG in order to license the brand.